Chris Cornell: Collaborations

 Cornell worked as a co-producer and backing vocalist on the Screaming Trees' 1991 album, Uncle Anesthesia.

 In 1992, Cornell co-wrote the song "The Message" for the album Cuatro by the metal band Flotsam and Jetsam.

 Cornell, together with Layne Staley and Jerry Cantrell of Alice in Chains, and Mark Arm of Mudhoney, contributed vocals on the Alice in Chains song "Right Turn", from the 1992 EP Sap, although the band given credit for this song is Alice Mudgarden.
 The song was featured in the 2001 film Black Hawk Down.

 Cornell contributed vocals on Alice Cooper's "Stolen Prayer" and "Unholy War" (which he also wrote) from the 1994 album, The Last Temptation.
 In 1997, Cornell collaborated with Eleven on a rendition of the song, "Ave Maria", for the Christmas compilation album, A Very Special Christmas 3.

 In the '90s, Cornell teamed up with Heart's Ann and Nancy Wilson for a cover of the Rolling Stones' "Wild Horses", when the sisters were performing as The Lovemongers.
 Bootleg versions of the live performances are available online.
 Cornell and the Wilsons also performed "Wild Horses" and The Lovemongers' song "Sand" at Layne Staley's funeral in 2002.

-It was incorrectly believed (for many years) that Cornell had written the Eleven song "Someone to Die For", featured on the 2004 Spider-Man 2 soundtrack.
-The song is performed by Jimmy Gnecco of Ours and Brian May of Queen on the soundtrack, and the lyrics are credited to Alain Johannes, Natasha Shneider and Cornell in the album.
-However, the ASCAP song database only shows Johannes and Shneider as the songwriters.
-Cornell had recorded a demo of the song some time earlier, which was released only to members of the Eleven street team.
-The version recorded by Cornell and Eleven can be found on the internet.

 Cornell co-wrote (with Brian Howes) David Cook's first post-American Idol album single, "Light On", released in 2008.
 And in 2009, he contributed vocals on the song, "Mister Dirt", from the album, Good.Night.Melody, by Joshua David Lewis.